 3. Create Better Content

-If you have a brand that people don’t think about during the off-seasons, you can take this time to create an entire series of high-quality content.
+If you have a brand that people don’t think about during the off-season, you can take this time to create an entire series of high-quality content.
 For example, create a set or series of high-quality blogs and videos.
 It shows your customers that you’re still around, and offering great products.

 Consider reaching out to influencers, as they can give you a clear idea of how to create excellent product-related content.
 This will help in setting up relationships that can efficiently pull in massive results once your products are back in season.
 Besides, you can also use this time to improve your product or service offerings.
 The effort will help your brand gain a better following once things start picking up.